sheila-clemons/sheila-clemons/README.md

 DATA ANALYSIS EXPERIENCE

-Data Analytics Capstone Project github] • Google Data Analytics Professional Certificate, Virtual	02/2023 ●	Imported 12 excel datasheets with millions of entries into R, then used tidyr package to clean the datasets and prepare them for analysis
+Data Analytics Capstone Project • Google Data Analytics Professional Certificate, Virtual	02/2023 ●	Imported 12 excel datasheets with millions of entries into R, then used tidyr package to clean the datasets and prepare them for analysis
 ●	Joined all of the datasets together, created subsets of the data, and converted each attribute to the proper data type before performing analysis to find differences between members and casual customers
 ●	Developed visuals using the ggplot2 package to display the analysis results and provide meaningful conclusions for stakeholders to act on